Noah-droid/segura/docs/apis.md

 # API Authorization Key

-To access the Segura Payment Gateway API, you need to obtain your API keys from the email sent to you upon registration.
+To access the Segura Payment Gateway API, you need to obtain your API keys from the settings section sent on your Segura Dashboard.
 Follow these steps to generate the authorization key:

 ## 1. Retrieve your API Keys
-Obtain your `clientId` and `secret` from the registration email.
+Obtain your `clientId` and `clientSecret` from the registration email.

 ## 2. Concatenate the Keys
 Combine your keys in the following format:

 ```
-clientId:secret
+clientId:clientSecret
 ```

 ## 3. Convert the Concatenated String to Base64